 Arnold, Pennsylvania, in Westmoreland county, is 15 miles NE of Pittsburgh, Pennsylvania.
-Part of the surrounding Pittsburgh metro area, the city is not isolated and is home to some 5,667 residents.
+Part of the surrounding Pittsburgh metro area, the city is not isolated.

 This region was originally settled by Major Andrew Arnold in 1852.
 However, its history dates back to 1781, when the area was purchased by Robert McCrea.
 This property later passed on to William Jack.
 The community was named in honor of Major Arnold, who purchased the land from the Jack family.
 Following the establishment of the Chambers Glass Company in 1891, the community experienced significant growth, and gradually developed into a thriving industrial town.
 Arnold was officially incorporated on January 14, 1896.

 - Rachel Carson Homestead